Lada Vesta: Technical details

-The Lada Vesta is sold on Russian, Azerbaijan and Kazakhstani markets.
+The Lada Vesta is sold on Russian, Azerbaijani and Kazakhstani markets.
 AvtoVAZ also commenced Vesta exports to the European Union, to countries such as Germany, Austria, Hungary and Slovakia in early 2017.
 The sale of the SW and Cross versions started a year later.
 The EU-spec Lada Vesta meets Euro 6 emissions standards and offers additional safety equipment.
 Only the 1.6-litre engine was sold in the EU.
 Exports to the European Union ended after Russia's invasion of Ukraine.

 Packages

 The Vesta was formerly available in three basic complete sets - base Classic, average Comfort and top Luxe.
 In all trim levels, there are options.
 For the complete set of Classic - Start, for Comfort - Multimedia and Image, for Luxe - Multimedia.

 Lada's newest Prestige option, which includes the Multimedia package and 5 additional items of equipment that increase the comfort of the driver and passengers.
 These include a folding rear armrest with cup holders.
 To recharge the gadgets the passengers will be helped by a power USB socket in the central armrest, which is located between the front seats.
 On the same armrest are the controls for heating the rear seats and tinted rear windows.
 Also, the Prestige package provides atmospheric illumination of the interior: several LEDs are located in the niches of the feet of the front passengers, on the console and on the upholstery of the doors.
 Integral equipment LADA Vesta in the maximum configuration with the package Prestige - multimedia system with navigation (7-inch color display with Touchscreen, FM / AM with RDS, USB, SD card, AUX, Bluetooth, Hands free, 6 speakers), on the screen which displays the image from the rear view camera.
 The Prestige package is available for LADA Vesta sedans in the Luxe package with the following power units: 1.6-liter manual transmission (from 746,900 rubles), 1.8-liter manual transmission (from 781,900 rubles) and 1.8-liter automated manual transmission (AMT) (806,900 rubles).

 The 1.6-liter engine produces 106 hp-metric, while the larger 1.8 has 122 hp-metric.